What is an adjusting entry?

 If you do your own accounting and you use the cash basis system, you likely won’t need to make adjusting entries.

-No matter what type of accounting you use, if you have a bookkeeper, they’ll handling any and all adjusting entries for you.
+No matter what type of accounting you use, if you have a bookkeeper, they’ll handle any and all adjusting entries for you.

 Spreadsheets vs. accounting software vs. bookkeepers

 Adjusting entries will play different roles in your life depending on which type of bookkeeping system you have in place.